 Figure 14.
 The alpha subunit (pore forming subunit) of the Na channel containing four homologous domains.
 The first three domain have fast kinetics while the 4th domain has slower kinetics.
-The IFM (isoleucine, phenylalanine, methionine) motif is reponsible for the inactivation of the channel.
+The IFM (isoleucine, pchannel. henylalanine, methionine) motif is reponsible for the inactivation of

 In the Na channel we can distinguish three main states of the channel: closed, open and inactivated.
 As it is the case of the K channel, the opening of the Na channel also requires several gating events (in the classical formulation: three events) and proceeds by a similar mechanism as explained above for the K channel.
-Plate 2 shows a simplified view of the Na channel: pore lining is shown in green (S6 segments) and the movement of the sensor is indicated as a displacement of a charged cylinder, affected by the membrane potential.
-If all three (or four) cylinders move up, the channel opens.
+Plate 2 shows a simplified view of the Na channel: pore lining is shown in green (selectivity filter and S6 segments) and the movement of the voltage sensors are indicated as a displacement of a charged cylinder (S4 of domains I through IV), affected by the membrane potential.
+If the S4 segment of Domains I, II and III are simultaneously up, the channel opens.
 However, once the channel is open, even if the depolarization is maintained, conduction stops (see Plate 2).
-This corresponds to the onset of inactivation which is thought to be the result of docking a region of the protein into the internal mouth of the channel stopping ion flow (the "ball and chain mechanism").
+This corresponds to the onset of inactivation.
+The inactivation occurs as following: the S4 segment of domain IV (red) responds to a voltage change with slower kinetics than the S4 segments of domains I-III.
+But when S4 of domain IV moves up, the IFM motif docks and binds into its site resulting in a conformational change on the S6 segments (green cylinders) of domain III and IV that exposes four large hydrophobic residues into the pore, thus blocking conduction (the inactivated state).
 In this condition, the channel is still open but unable to conduct.
-In the macroscopic current the blocking ball produces a decrease of the ionic current during the maintained depolarization.
+In the macroscopic current, the IFM motif binding and the subsequent block by the 4 hydrophobic side chains produces a decrease of the ionic current during the maintained depolarization.
 Important features of the inactivation mechanism are its establishment and removal.

 Plate 2.
 Schematic representation of the Na channel operation with sensors of Domains I, II and III in blue (fast) and sensor of Domain IV in red (slow).
-All four sensors couple to the bottom of S6 segments (in gr the gate.
-The channel conducts when Domains I, II and III are simultaneously active (m, according to the Hodgkin and Huxley formulation) but it also conducts when all four Domains are active.
-However the ina particle (violet) gets in position and blocks conduction after Domain IV goes into the active position.
+All four sensors couple to the bottom of S6 segments (in green) to control the gate.
+The channel conducts when Domains I, II and III are simultaneously active (m3, according to the Hodgkin and Huxley formulation) but it also conducts when all four Domains are active.
+However when the sensor of Domain IV becomes active, the IFM motif gets in position and the side chains of four bulky residues in S6 segments of domains III and IV blocks conduction.